Signs cleaned and vegetation cleared by Sudbury Town Council's Community Wardens.

-The newly developed scheme, launched by Suffolk Highways in May 2019, aims to empower and support town and parish councils across Suffolk to carry out small local maintenance tasks in their communities.
+Launched by Suffolk Highways in May 2019, the newly developed scheme aims to empower and support town and parish councils that wish to carry out minor highway maintenance within their communities.

-The Suffolk scheme has been developed in partnership with town and parish councils across the county in response to their demand to be allowed to do more to improve the look and feel of their local communities by undertaking minor projects over and above what Suffolk Highways is able to deliver.
+Community Self-Help has been developed in partnership with town and parish councils across the county in response to their demands to be allowed to do more to improve the look and feel of their communities by undertaking minor maintenance activities that Suffolk Highways are no longer able to deliver.

-The limitations on local authority budgets means that Suffolk County Council prioritises its funding and its focus on maintaining a safe network for all users.
-As a result, we are not able to undertake the extra works which town and parish councils would like to see being done to maintain and improve the look of their areas.
+The limitations on local authority budgets means that Suffolk County Council must prioritise its funding and focus on maintaining a safe network for all users.
+As a results, we are not able to carry out the extra work which town and parish councils would like in order to maintain and improve the aesthetic value of their areas.

-Our aim is to be clear about what Suffolk Highways can and cannot provide as a service and to enable communities to make informed decisions about whether they would like to take up options for self-help.
+Our aim is to be clear about the services which Suffolk Highways can and cannot provide and to enable communities to make informed decisions regarding whether they would like to get involved in Community Self-Help.

-The range of works that town and parish councils will be able to undertake through Suffolk’s Community Self-Help Scheme include:
+The range of works that town and parish councils will be able to undertake via Suffolk’s Community Self-Help Scheme include:

 - Sign cleaning

 This option enables town and parish councils to buy in services from a private contractor.
-Town and parish councils will be responsible for employing the contractor and ensuring that work is undertaken in line with the requirements of working in the highway.
+Town and parish councils will be responsible for employing the contractor and ensuring that work is undertaken in accordance with the legal requirements of working on the highway.

-This option enables town and parish councils to use existing or new employees to undertake work themselves on the highway.
-Town and parish councils will be responsible for employing any individuals and ensuring that work is undertaken in line with the requirements of working in the highway.
-Employees will need the relevant training and/or qualifications for the work which they plan to undertake.
+This option enables town and parish councils to utilise existing or new employees to undertake work on the highway.
+Town and parish councils will be responsible for employing and managing any individuals and ensuring that work is undertaken in accordance with the legal requirements of working on the highway.
+Employees will need the relevant training and qualifications for the work they plan to undertake.

-This option enables town and parish councils to use community volunteers to undertake work on the highway.
-Town and parish councils will be responsible for ensuring that there is someone suitably trained to oversee the work of the volunteers and ensure that work is undertaken in line with the requirements of working in the highway.
-Suffolk County Council will provide training for the lead volunteer and consent for town and parish councils to undertake this work.
+This option enables town and parish councils to utilise community volunteers to undertake work on the highway.
+Town and parish councils will be responsible for ensuring there is somebody suitable trained and qualified to supervise volunteers and ensure that work is undertaken in accordance with the legal requirements of working on the highway.
+Suffolk County Council will provide the relevant training for ‘lead’ volunteers.

 This option enables town and parish councils to buy in additional services from Suffolk Highways directly.